Almighty-Tycoons/Swap-Numbers/README.md

 # Swap-Numbers

-Welcome to virtual Lab host by Tech-Tycoons.
+Welcome to virtual Lab host by Almighty-Tycoons.

 In this Lab you can perform swapping of two variables using third variables and also see how this algorithm works in a simulation way.